-Medtronic PLC's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript
+Medtronic plc's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript

 Geoffrey Martha

-Hello everyone, and thank you for joining us today.
+Hello, everyone, and thank you for joining us today.
 Our Q2 results were significantly stronger than Q1 and came in well ahead of our expectations.
 Our recovery from the depths of the pandemic has been faster than expected and we are now approaching year-over-year growth.
-Now while we continue to monitor COVID resurgence around the globe.
-Healthcare systems are by and large better prepared and patients are more willing to seek the care they need.
+Now while we continue to monitor COVID resurgence around the globe, healthcare systems are by and large better prepared and patients are more willing to seek the care they need.

 Obviously, there's some near-term uncertainty, but I am encouraged by the steps we have taken over the past year to position Medtronic, not only for continued recovery, but to maximize our performance over the medium and long-term.
 Now building on the strength of our pipeline, we're going on the offensive and winning share in several of our businesses.
 We're investing in opportunities to create and disrupt big markets and we're seeing the results.

 We're supplementing our pipeline with an increasing cadence of tuck-in M&A and we're in the process of implementing our new operating model and reenergizing our businesses with a competitive focus on market share and being bold.
-All of this all of this is aimed at accelerating our growth and creating value for society and for our shareholders.
+All of this is aimed at accelerating our growth and creating value for society and for our shareholders.

 Now like quarter, I'm going to lead off with a discussion on market share, and I'm pleased to note that we're winning share in an increasing number of our businesses.
 Our pipeline is coming to fruition and we're benefiting from recent product approvals across the company.
-Since last quarter we received 50 product approvals, bringing our total to over 180 regulatory approvals in the U.S., Europe, Japan and China, since the start of the calendar year.
+Since last quarter, we received 50 product approvals, bringing our total to over 180 regulatory approvals in the U.S., Europe, Japan and China, since the start of the calendar year.

 We're also benefiting from the actions we took earlier this year to partner with our customers through the pandemic.
 We've helped our customers in areas such as environmental safety, hospital productivity, patient engagement, and remote monitoring and support and these partnerships are leading to increased market share in a number of accounts.

-In Cardiac Rhythm we're notably outperforming competition.
+In Cardiac Rhythm, we're notably outperforming competition.
 We estimate we've gained nearly 2 points of share year-over-year.
-Our pacemaker product line grew 6% globally, as our Micra leadless pacemaker family continued to perform extremely well, growing 75% globally and 84% in the U.S. Micra is now annualizing at approximately $350 million.
-We also continue to see the benefit of our recently launched Cobalt and Chrome high-power devices with BlueSync distance programming and a patient app for remote monitoring.
+Our pacemaker product line grew 6% globally, as our Micra leadless pacemaker family continued to perform extremely well, growing 75% globally and 84% in the U.S.

+Micra is now annualizing at approximately $350 million.
+We also continue to see the benefit of our recently launched Cobalt and Chrome high-power devices, with BlueSync distance programming and a patient app for remote monitoring.
 These are both important features in the current environment.

-Our CareLink remote monitoring adoption is up 10% globally and transmissions on our unique CareLink Express System which enables unattended in-clinic follow-ups, increased 40% quarter-over-quarter.
+Our CareLink remote monitoring adoption is up 10% globally and transmissions on our unique CareLink Express System, which enables unattended in-clinic follow-ups, increased 40% quarter-over-quarter.
 Our CRT-D product line grew 4%, driven by the Cobalt and Chrome launch and our improving replacement cycle.

-In addition, we're continuing to see strong adoption of our TYRX antibacterial envelopes especially important during a pandemic where there's a renewed emphasis on avoiding infections of any kind.
-TYRX tyrants revenue more than doubled and it is utilized in over half of our U.S. CRM implants.
+In addition, we're continuing to see strong adoption of our TYRX antibacterial envelopes, especially important during a pandemic where there's a renewed emphasis on avoiding infections of any kind.
+TYRX revenue more than doubled and it is utilized in over half of our U.S. CRM implants.

-In Cardiac Diagnostics we estimate we gained modest share year-over-year as the launch of our LINQ II is offsetting Boston Scientific's entry into the market.
-In drug-coated balloons we grew in the high single digits and gained share both year-over-year and sequentially.
-We're seeing strong adoption of our impact IN.PACT AV DCB driven in part by its pivotal data that was published earlier this fall in the New England Journal of Medicine.
+In Cardiac Diagnostics, we estimate we gained modest share year-over-year as the launch of our LINQ II is offsetting Boston Scientific's entry into the market.
+In drug-coated balloons, we grew in the high-single digits and gained share both year-over-year and sequentially.
+We're seeing strong adoption of our IN.PACT AV DCB, driven in part by its pivotal data that was published earlier this fall in the New England Journal of Medicine.

-In Surgical Innovations we held share year-over-year and our share is up nearly a point versus the prior quarter driven by strong gains in Advanced Energy.
+In Surgical Innovations, we held share year-over-year and our share is up nearly a point versus the prior quarter, driven by strong gains in Advanced Energy.
 We're earning share with superior products like our LigaSure Exact Dissector and our Sonicision Curved Jaw Ultrasonic Dissector.
 We're also wining back share from reprocessors.

-In advanced stapling our share was down year-over-year with difficulty comps given J&J's recall in the prior year.
+In Advanced Stapling, our share was down year-over-year with difficulty comps given J&J's recall in the prior year.
 However, we did gain share sequentially on the strength of our Tri-Staple technology.
 In our Restorative Therapies Group, we're beginning to see important share gain from recent product launches.

-Starting with pelvic health, we estimate we regained 8 points of share in the U.S. and 2 points in Europe sequentially from ex-Onyx [ph].
+Starting with Pelvic Health, we estimate we regained 8 points of share in the U.S. and 2 points in Europe sequentially from Axonics.
 This is the result of our very successful launches of our InterStim Micro rechargeable device and our SureScan MRI leads.
 We're quickly recapturing share in the rechargeable space with Micro as we get on contract in more and more accounts.

-From our FDA approval in August to the end of October, we believe our share of the U.S. rechargeable market has gone from zero to over 50% in just three months and we continue to see high trialing rates at 125% of pre-coated levels, driven in part by our basic evaluation lead which is a strong leading indicator of future growth.
+From our FDA approval in August to the end of October, we believe our share of the U.S. rechargeable market has gone from 0% to over 50% in just three months, and we continue to see high trialing rates at 125% of pre-COVID levels, driven in part by our basic evaluation lead, which is a strong leading indicator of future growth.

-In Pain Stim we continue to see strong momentum as the markets adopt our DTM therapy on our Intellis platform.
-While we're facing headwinds in replacements given where we are in our cycle, we estimate that we gain new implant share in the U.S. Also our new SCS implants in the U.S. grew in the high single digits in the quarter and we saw strong trialing increases year-over-year, a leading indicator of future growth in this business.
+In Pain Stim, we continue to see strong momentum as the markets adopt our DTM therapy on our Intellis platform.
+While we're facing headwinds in replacements, given where we are in our cycle, we estimate that we gain new implant share in the U.S. Also our new SCS implants in the U.S. grew in the high single digits in the quarter and we saw strong trialing increases year-over-year, a leading indicator of future growth in this business.

 Importantly, we're seeing the majority of our new implant and trialing growth coming from competitive accounts, as we win share from competitors.
-This is all being driven by the strength of our DTM data which showed superiority over conventional stim at three months, but we strengthened this evidence last month when we showed DTM superiority that is sustained at 12 months.
+This is all being driven by the strength of our DTM data, which showed superiority over conventional stim at three months, but we strengthened this evidence last month when we showed DTM superiority that is sustained at 12 months.

-In Brain Modulation we're building momentum with our Percept PC device, the first and only DBS system that can sense brain signals.
-Now we launched Percept in the U.S. this past quarter, while our U.S. share was down year-over-year, Percept drove increasing new implant share gains each month as we went through the quarter, returning Brain Modulation to growth.
+In Brain Modulation, we're building momentum with our Percept PC device, the first and only DBS system that can sense brain signals.
+Now we launched Percept in the U.S. this past quarter.
+While our U.S. share was down year-over-year, Percept drove increasing new implant share gains each month as we went through the quarter, returning Brain Modulation to growth.

 In ENT, we gained share both sequentially and year-over-year.
-We launched several new products in the quarter, including our NextGen nerve monitoring program NIM Vital, our PTI system for parathyroid detection and Stealth Station Flex ENT, our new nav system to support outpatient ENT procedures.
-And going forward we expect these launches to continue to drive share gains and market.
+We launched several new products in the quarter, including our NextGen nerve monitoring program, NIM Vital; our PTI system for parathyroid detection; and Stealth Station Flex ENT, our new nav system to support outpatient ENT procedures.
+And going forward, we expect these launches to continue to drive share gains and market growth.

-In neurovascular, we had a good quarter in aspiration, coils and access, resulting in overall growth for our neurovascular business.
+In Neurovascular, we had a good quarter in aspiration, coils and access, resulting in overall growth for our neurovascular business.
 While we had share loss and flow diversion due to our new entrants in the U.S. market, we estimate that our share of neurovascular increased overall, as we won share from both Penumbra and Terumo.

 Now turning to the businesses where we are holding share, we estimate that our procedure share was steady in both drug-eluting stents and TAVR on a sequential basis.
 In DES we were one of the winners in the Chinese National Tender and will receive volume that is being reallocated from our multinational and local competitors, whose tender bids were not accepted.
 While our volume will increase significantly, this will be more than offset by significant price declines as dictated by the tender.
 This will impact our business over the coming quarters.